tiagocoutinho/linuxpy/docs/user_guide/video.md

     camera = Device(fd)
 ```

-Before using video `Device` object you need to open it.
+Before using video `Device` object you need to open it (except in the
+example directly above when creating a device from a file object).
 You can either use the device object as a context manager (prefered):

 ```python